joshuaned/comp2000_2025_ass1/README.md

 In my program, by utilising inheritance and creating objects that inherit from a so-called super class, being my abstract classes, allows me to avoid rewriting code for every single land tile I want to create; this is the same with the plants and buttons.\
 Since they are all very similar, they can reuse the same code, and just super(data) into the abstract class's constructor.
 They can also directly set variables that don't always need to be set.

+## How I utilised Interfaces
-Plant.java implements PlantInterface.java as all Plant classes must contain the method grow(), as all plants in this game are expected to grow, this makes sure that if I or anyone else worked on the project again, it is easily understood that if more Plant superclasses are to be made, for example if the plants were to have different functions and we needed to create WaterPlant.java SandPlant.java, ect... they must all have grow if they are to implement PlantInterface.java.
+Plant.java implements PlantInterface.java; all Plant classes must contain the method grow().
+As all plants in this game are expected to grow, this ensures that if I or anyone else were to work on the project again, it would be easily understood that if more Plant superclasses are to be created, they should implement PlantInterface and therefore have the grow() method.
+For example, if the plants were to have different functions and we needed to create WaterPlant.java, SandPlant.java, etc., they must all have grow() if they are to implement PlantInterface.java.

 #### How Interfaces Support Good Design
 Interfaces allow a developer to enforce methods into a class, with the design of my project I didn't use many interfaces as they weren’t necessary with what needed to be achieved, however I did create a PlantInterface.java, which by implementing it into Plant.java sets an expectation that Plant should have the method grow, this is useful since all plants should have this function, as to grow.\